UE4Blender/UE4BlenderMakeHuman/README.md

-MakeHuman
+UE4BlenderMakeHuman
 =========

-A community effort to gather, build and share assets to make creating and animating UE4 characters in Blender easier.
+A community effort to gather, build and share assets to make creating UE4 characters in MakeHuman and animating them in Blender easier.